traphub/traphub.github.io/passive_electronics/template_passive_electronics_description.md

 ## Experience and further comments

 *most importantly, state the experience with the device, e.g. reliability, additional aspects or considerations, as well as ideas on how to potentially improve or extend the capabilities*

+## References

+*Additional references and, ideally, links to publications, thesis, etc*